weikunhan/persoanl-website/source/_posts/biography.md

 <br/>

 Previously, I was a Computer Vision Scientist at Clobotics Global, researching numerous feasible algorithms for Image Classification and Object Detection to improve the Product Recognition cloud engine for global consumer goods companies.
-Besides implementing state-of-art algorithms and optimizing its performance for the end-to-end AI product, I was a Machine Learning Engineer working on many AI system design tasks, such as Ceiling Analysis dashboards, Active Learning pipeline, Image Retrieval system, Distributed Data pipeline and Online Learning pipeline.
+Besides implementing state-of-art algorithms and optimizing its performance for the end-to-end AI product, I was a Machine Learning Engineer working on many AI system design tasks, such as Ceiling Analysis dashboards, Active Learning pipeline, Image Retrieval system, Distributed Data pipeline, and Online Learning pipeline.
 Moreover, I was a Software Development Engineer working on AI infrastructure development tasks, such as the Product Search website and Data Operations platform.

 <br/>